Skip to main content

 - Senior Manager | CohnReznick

+The current economic environment has changed the way organizations look at their accounting operations.
+Your business faces challenges that can provide needed disruptors to help streamline operations through automation, outsourcing, and technology.
 In this presentation, our accounting professionals will share insights from their own experiences, including 10 Key tips to help you keep financial reporting and accounting operations running smoothly during times of change and turnover.

 Learning Objectives:

-• Identify inefficient processes within an organization's accounting operations
+• Identify inefficient processes within an organization's accounting operations.

 12:30 PM – 1:45 PM EDT